panasenco/panasenco.github.io/_posts/2015-04-08-quick-django-deploy.md

 ---

-###Step 2.
+### Step 2.
 Install Mod-WSGI for Python3 and run a simple app.

-1. Install Mod-WSGI for Apache 2 (this will install Python 3 automtically).
+1. Install Mod-WSGI for Apache 2 (this will install Python 3 automatically).

     ```
     apt-get install libapache2-mod-wsgi-py3